connorfcruz/cruz-connor-portfolio/docs/networking/assignment6.md

 **What Was Learned about OSI Layers 1 & 2**

 Layer 1 is different from Layer 2 of OSI because layer 1 deals with the physical transmission of packets while layer 2 deals with their routing to the correct device.
 However, layer 2 is necessary to show where physical data (as bit streams) must actually be transported.
-The `arp -n` command helped to understand the data link layer (Layer 2) much better because it showed each interface and their respective MAC and IP addresses, showing how each device is uniquely identified. `ethtool` broaden the understanding of the physical layer (Layer 1) the most because it showed statistics of the physical transmission of packets, such as speed and whether they could move in both directions.
+The `arp -n` command helped to understand the data link layer (Layer 2) much better because it showed each interface and their respective MAC and IP addresses, showing how each device is uniquely identified. `ethtool` broadens the understanding of the physical layer (Layer 1) the most because it showed statistics of the physical transmission of packets, such as speed and whether they could move in both directions.
 Understanding these two layers is very important for anyone working with networks because it can help the user configure networks in optimal ways for data transmission, and this knowledge helps with debugging when packets fail to transmit between devices.

 ### Building and Testing a Small Office/Home Office (SOHO) Network